tylertitsworth/5th-age-srd/Classes/Druid.md

 You can shift into a small, stealthy animal that is useful for scouting the environment, but too weak for combat.
 You can shift back and forth between scout and humanoid form as a quick action, at-will, once per round.
 You also shift back if you take damage.

-While in scout form, you gain a temporary 1d4+1-point background related to your chosen animal form.
+While in scout form, you gain a temporary skill 1d4+1-points related to your chosen animal form.

 #### Adventurer Feat

-Your temporary animal background roll is a 1d6 instead of 1d4 + 1, and count a 1 rolled as a 2.
+Your temporary animal skill check roll is a 1d6 instead of 1d4 + 1, and count a 1 rolled as a 2.

 ### Beast Form